-A growing awareness of the richness and beauty of non-western musics and the interrelatedness of all musical cultures has led the Eastman School to develop an Advanced Certificate in Ethnomusicology.
+A growing awareness of the richness and beauty of non-western musics and the interrelatedness of all musical cultures has led the Eastman School to develop a Diploma in Ethnomusicology.
 Ethnomusicology is the academic discipline that formally studies world music traditions.
 A combination of music and anthropology, ethnomusicology—like musicology (music and history)—has had a long history in the academy.

 The program is open to graduate students.
 Many of the requirements can be met under the category of “unspecified electives” that exist as part of the students’ major departmental curricula.
 Students can apply any time during their studies at the School but must apply no later than the beginning of their last year (two semesters) at the School.
 Students will be assigned an ESM professor who will monitor their progress through the Program.